 Categories: News, Programs and Initiatives

 Berea College continues to draw national attention for helping students have little or no debt upon graduation.
-In an article by Nerdwallet Berea ranks #4 on the list of affordable schools and Berea’s Labor Program is featured as a major factor in making education affordable for students.
-Theresa Lowder, Berea’s director of financial aid services, and a Berea alumna herself, is quoted in the article.
+In an article by Nerdwallet Berea ranked #4 on the list of affordable schools and Berea’s Labor Program was featured as a major factor in making education affordable for students.
+Theresa Lowder, Berea’s director of financial aid services, and a Berea alumna herself, was quoted in the article.

 Tags: Accolade, College Affordability, Labor Program, Nerdwallet

 Berea College, the first interracial and coeducational college in the South, focuses on learning, labor and service.
 The College only admits academically promising students with limited financial resources—primarily from Kentucky and Appalachia—but welcomes students from 41 states and 76 countries.
 Every Berea student receives a Tuition Promise Scholarship, which means no Berea student pays for tuition.
 Berea is one of nine federally recognized Work Colleges, so students work 10 hours or more weekly to earn money for books, housing and meals.
 The College’s motto, “God has made of one blood all peoples of the earth,” speaks to its inclusive Christian character.